-Chief Executive Officer (VCLEE-CEO) -for currently-appointed chiefs or commanding officers of a Virginia law enforcement agency with primary law enforcement authority.
+Certified Chief Executive Officer (VCLEE-CEO) -for currently-appointed chiefs or commanding officers of a Virginia law enforcement agency with primary law enforcement authority.

-Command Executive Officer (VCLEE-CO) -for currently-serving Virginia law enforcement command officer who serves in an executive or upper management position at the rank of lieutenant or above (or the equivalent rank for law enforcement agencies with 35 or less sworn force, as provided on an organizational chart depicting the levels within the agency); or, for currently-appointed chiefs or commanding officers of a Virginia law enforcement agency who don’t meet the eligibility requirements for Certified Chief Executive.
+Certified Command Executive Officer (VCLEE-CO) -for currently-serving Virginia law enforcement command officers who serve in an executive or upper management position at the rank of lieutenant or above (or the equivalent rank for law enforcement agencies with 35 or less sworn force, as provided on an organizational chart depicting the levels within the agency); or, for currently-appointed chiefs or commanding officers of a Virginia law enforcement agency who don’t meet the eligibility requirements for Certified Chief Executive.

 Applicants must meet ALL eligibility requirements in the program for both initial certification and recertification.
 Applicants must meet mandatory eligibility, tenure, and educational requirements for initial certification.
 Certification is for 3 years, and participants must recertify every 3 years to remain active in the program.
 The application process will allow participants to certify these requirements for initial participation or meet the requirements for recertification.

 It is the member’s responsibility to submit a separate application for recertification, demonstrating a commitment to continued professional development through training, conference attendance, and meeting the program’s certification requirements.